watson-developer-cloud/node-red-labs/basic_examples/tone_analyser/README.md

 ![tone analyser connection](images/tone_analyser_6.png)

-Now, configure the options proposed in the Tone Analyser node.

 Now configure your Tone Analyser node by selecting in the dropdown list
 - the Tones (All / Emotion / Social / Writing): by default All.
 - the Sentences Flag (True / False) : by default the value is True